 ACFE experts say employers can fight card fraud by looking for signs that might indicate employees are likely to commit such acts.
 For instance, workers who experience personal financial troubles account for one-third of cases, and in 22 percent of incidents, fraudsters maintain irregularly close relationships with vendors and customers.
 More than one-fifth of employees who commit fraud reject the idea that they should share their workloads with others because they don’t want their actions to be monitored.

 Business owners need to take control to prevent credit card fraud, especially considering that many cards specifically facilitate ease of use.
-The Bento for Business prepaid debit solution ensures that entrepreneurs don’t have to institute laborious threat assessment practices to implement effective oversight.
+The Bento for Business Visa debit cards ensure that entrepreneurs don’t have to institute laborious threat assessment practices to implement effective oversight.
 Its card limits, intelligent spending allowances and non-credit funding automatically serve as powerful barriers against credit card fraud.
 From the proprietary app, business owners can shut off an employee card from anywhere at the touch of a button, 24/7.
 All communication with the application and your linked accounts are SSL-encrypted.
 For maximum confidence, funds held within Bento are FDIC insured to at least $250,000 through The Bancorp Bank; Member FDIC.

 How do you mitigate the risk of card fraud in the workplace and still retain the freedom to make convenient organizational transactions?
 Improve your payment strategy with Bento for Business by signing up for a 60-day free trial today.
 Fill out our lead form or call one of our knowledgeable and friendly support staff at 866.220.8455.